 Carmichael-Tregonnick Decision Window

 The interaction of the first Wazzochists with their new environment has been alluded to and the impact on their philosophy is possibly nowhere more clearly demonstrated than in the Carmichael-Tregonnick Decision Window.
-We shall let Carmichaeal explain the provenance in his own words taken from his diaries (The Diaries of J.Q.
+We shall let Carmichael explain the provenance in his own words taken from his diaries (The Diaries of J.Q.
 Carmichael, in ‘Wazzochist Writing’ ed.
-Lamb, 1971).
+Lever, 1970).

 “…the village grocer, one Pirran Tregonnick esq., advertised his victuals upon a sheet of paper affixed to the store window, divided into quadrants.
 Thus he would display the availability of his purveyance, namely pasties, (a popular local delicacy of which I was previously ignorant) as (i) beef & onyon [sic]; (ii) beef; (iii) onyon; (iv) solde out.
 I found my mind ruminating upon whether perchance this same rustic perception could be applied to education…”